google/fonts/ProjectChecklist.md

 #### TTFAutohint Settings and Controls File

-Develop your build process or script early on in your process to apply ttfautohint with the relevant specific command line options and a stub control file to build on over time.
+Early on in your development process, add ttf output and ttfautohint to your build process or script, and test the output on various Windows browsers.
+Be sure to use all relevant and specific command line options, which you can learn about in the ttfautohint manual.

+You can improve the results of ttfautohint using a 'controls' file.
+Early on in your development process, add a 'stub' controls file and improve it as the design progresses.
+There is often a sweet spot that you can reach early in the design process by scaling your design to improve the base ttfautohint results, reducing the need for controls file adjustments.

-* ttfautohint info should include version and parameters
+ttfautohint info should include version and parameters, by passing the `-I` option.

-* TTFA Info Table should not be included
+TTFA Info Table should not be included.

+* TTFAutohint manual is at http://freetype.org/ttfautohint/doc/ttfautohint.html

 #### UPM